jeffpk62/tone-analyzer/getting-started.md

 -   Copy the credentials to authenticate to your service instance:
     1. From the [{{site.data.keyword.Bluemix_notm}} dashboard ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/dashboard/apps){: new_window}, click on your {{site.data.keyword.toneanalyzershort}} service instance to go to the {{site.data.keyword.toneanalyzershort}} service dashboard page.
     1. On the **Manage** page, click **Show** to view your credentials.
-    1. Copy the `apikey` and `url` values.
+    1. Copy the `API Key` and `URL` values.
 -   Make sure that you have the `curl` command.
     -   The examples use the `curl` command to call methods of the HTTP interface.
 Install the version for your operating system from [curl.haxx.se ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://curl.haxx.se/){: new_window}.
 Install the version that supports the Secure Sockets Layer (SSL) protocol.
 Make sure to include the installed binary file on your `PATH` environment variable.

-**Note:** When you enter a command, replace `{apikey}` with your actual API key.
+When you enter a command, replace `{apikey}` with your actual API key.
 Omit the braces, which indicate a variable value, from the command.
 An actual value resembles the following example:

 ```bash
 curl -X POST --user "apikey:L_HALhLVIksh1b73l97LSs6R_3gLo4xkujAaxm7i-b9x"